dekoza/mtgpl/MH2.rst

    Flying

-   Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
+   Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card with lesser mana value.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom of your library in a random order.)

 :mtgtip:`Foundry Helix<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/c/9c54b7c6-f94c-4349-8725-319c54240409.jpg?1622654273|https://scryfall.com/card/mh2/196/foundry-helix?utm_source=api>`